TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/state.md

 					- A helper function that predicts that the reinference with such altered field won't succeed...
 					- ...and the modifier function itself that will notify the client that it would fail and then does nothing at all (does not even destroy the existing cache).
 	- Incorrect deletion of an existing sensitive field that is already spoken truth about.
+		- Always present components don't suffer from this.
+			- In fact they can only suffer from alteration, not from creation or deletion
 		- Can only happen with deletion of a component.
 			- A component, on removal, shall either destroy the relevant caches or call its own destructor if the sensitive state is inside significant.
 	- Creation of a new sensitive field that introduces a lie.